-Due to lower crude oil prices and the lack of available capital, we have not drilled any prospective development locations in California since November of 2013.
+Due to the volatility in crude oil prices and the lack of available drilling capital, we have not drilled any prospective development locations in California since November of 2013.

 We may reclassify proved undeveloped reserves to unproved reserves due to our inability to commit sufficient capital within the required five-year development window, which could adversely affect the value of our properties.